Skip to Content

 Doing this early in the spring will go a long way towards giving you the lush green lawn that everyone wants.

-These two tasks ensure that the debris and thatch from the winter is removed and allows light and air to hit the soil to encourage good growth.
+These two tasks ensure that the debris and thatch from the winter are removed, allowing light and air to hit the soil to encourage good growth.

 Raking and aerating a lawn